Skip to content

 Tip

 The base pulley should be properly aligned with the X-contact bearing and fully inserted.
-Check that it is not partially inserted like in this photo:
+Make sure it is not partially inserted, like in this photo:

 Step 8: Wheel mount prep